Great Yarmouth Town F.C.: Ground

 Great Yarmouth Town initially played at the Beaconsfield Recreation Ground before moving to the Wellesey Recreation Ground at the start of the 1901–02 season.
 The Wellesley Recreation Ground had opened on 6 August 1888, with the first event, cycle races on a cinder track, watched by a crowd of around 3,000.
 Cricket pitches and a tennis court were also created in the ground, with the first football match at the ground thought to have been on 11 April 1890 when a County Captain's team played a Yarmouth XI.
 After fundraising started in 1891, a new grandstand was erected the following year and opened on 11 June 1892 for a joint athletics and cycling meeting watched by around 4,200 spectators.
 The stand was given Grade II listed building status in 2000.

 Norfolk County Cricket Club played two Minor Counties Championship matches on the ground in 1898 and 1899.
-The club used the ground for other matches in the period before the First World War, including playing three fixtures against MCC on the ground.
+The club used the ground for other matches in the period before World War I, including three fixtures against MCC.

 Concrete terracing and cover was installed on the western side of the pitch in 1931.
 The record attendance of 8,944 was set on 21 November 1953 for an FA Cup first round match against Crystal Palace.
 Floodlights were installed in 1983 and inaugurated in a friendly match against Ipswich Town on 7 October.